chrcarrizosa/shinyseg/docs/docs/how-to/pedigree.md

 -   `mid`: mother’s ID, 0 if not included in the pedigree.
 -   `sex`: 1 = male; 2 = female.

-Here is an example of such a file and the corresponding family:
+Here is an example of such a file and the corresponding family.

 ``` text
  id fid mid sex